Cash McCall (musician): Biography

 McCall was born in New Madrid, Missouri.
 He joined the United States Army and then settled in Chicago, where he had lived for a period as a child.
 In 1964, he played guitar and sang, alongside Otis Clay, with the Gospel Songbirds, who recorded for Excello Records.
 Cash later joined another gospel singing ensemble, the Pilgrim Jubilee Singers.

 Billed under his birth name, his debut solo single release was "Earth Worm" (1963).
 Three years later he co-wrote "When You Wake Up" with the record producer Monk Higgins.
 His initial soul-styled demo was issued by Thomas Records, which billed him as Cash McCall. ("Cash McCall" had been a 1955 novel by Cameron Hawley which spawned a 1960 movie starring James Garner as Cash McCall, released six years before the record company changed Dollison's name).
 The song reached number 19 on the US Billboard R&B chart.
 This led to McCall touring with Lou Christie and Mitch Ryder in Dick Clark's Caravan of Stars.
 However, subsequent releases for both Thomas and Checker Records failed to chart.
 These included the song "It's Wonderful to Be in Love".
 In 1967, McCall co-wrote "That's How It Is (When You're in Love)", a Top 30 R&B hit for Otis Clay.

 Under the tutelage of Willie Dixon, McCall went on to become a session musician and songwriter for Chess Records.
 In the late 1960s, McCall, along with Jimmy Dawkins and Johnny Twist, played guitar on some early recordings by George "Wild Child" Butler.

 McCall gravitated towards the blues in the 1970s.
 He recorded the album Omega Man (1973) before relocating to Los Angeles in 1976.
 He recorded the album No More Doggin, released in 1983.
 In 1985, McCall and his band appeared at the Long Beach Blues Festival.
 In 1987, Stony Plain Records released the album Cash Up Front.
 The collection included accompaniment by such notables such Nathan East and Welton Gite (bass); Chuck Findley (flugelhorn, trumpet); Les McCann and Richard Tee (piano); Phil Upchurch (rhythm guitar); and Hank Cicalo (sound engineer) and Bernie Grundman (mastering).

-McCall co-produced Willie Dixon's Grammy Award–winning Hidden Charms (1988) and played in Dixon's All-Stars band.
-Since then he has toured as a solo artist and appeared with the Chicago Rhythm and Blues Kings, for which he has written several songs.
-He has also provided backing to the singer known as Big Twist and performed in the Chicago Blues Review.
+McCall co-produced Willie Dixon's Grammy Award–winning Hidden Charms (1988) and played in Dixon's All-Stars band, after which he toured as a solo artist and appeared with the Chicago Rhythm and Blues Kings, for which he wrote several songs.
+He also provided backing to the singer known as Big Twist and performed in the Chicago Blues Review.
 McCall's songs have been recorded by the Blind Boys of Alabama, the Mighty Reapers, Margie Evans, Tyrone Davis and Mitty Collier.

 In 2018, McCall and longtime friend and fellow Chicago musician Benny Turner reunited in the studio to record Going Back Home.
 It was released in January 2019.
 Just months later, on April 20, 2019, McCall died from lung cancer.